 You can use Virtual Copies to create multiple versions of the same photo.
 But there’s a major disadvantage – it’s too easy for Virtual Copies of a specific photo to end up scattered around over several Collections and Folders.

-That means there’s no easy way to see how many Virtual Copies a particular photo has (a Smart Collection is the only way).
+That means there’s no quick way to see how many Virtual Copies a particular photo has.
 Because of this, it’s easy to lose track of the different work you have done on your photos.

 Snapshots solve this problem neatly because you can see a list of all Snapshots associated with a photo in the Develop module.
 This even applies to Virtual Copies of the photo.